Here are some steps you can take to take care of yourself and be as safe as possible, either on campus or off.

 - Do not open doors for strangers.
 Identify a visitor before allowing them access.
 Contact the front desk or Public Safety if the visitor appears threatening.

-- Walk with a buddy, especially at night or early morning.
+- Walk with a friend, especially at night or early morning.

 - Alert a roommate, friend or staff member as to your destination and when you expect to return.